alex310110/buaa_gpa_calc/README.md

 buaa_gpa_calc
 =============

-A GPA calculator of Beihang University.
+A GPA calculator for Beihang University.

 Just use python 3 to run bgc.py like this:

     "python bgc.py test.txt"

-(Replace text.txt with your own file)
+    (Replace test.txt with your own file)

 input file format: